nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Communicating With The Professor Outside Of Class

 * Direct message the professor on Slack about logistics (when, where, how many?)
 ONLY
-* Talk to the professor directly after class, during your status meeting, or set up an appointment at http://calendly.com/deangela about issues and problems.
+* Talk to the professor directly after class, during one of your one-on-one meetings, or set up an appointment at http://calendly.com/deangela about issues and problems.
 DO NOT email long conversations.
 (If your email turns into paragraphs that means you should be talking to me in person not emailing me.)

 ### Student Responsibilities